-There are a lot of reasons to put more effort in your in-store marketing strategy.
-With tens of types of marketing tactics, in store marketing tends to be forgotten or simply left last on the list of priorities.
+There are a lot of reasons to put more effort into your in-store marketing strategy.
+With tens of types of marketing tactics, in-store marketing tends to be forgotten or simply left last on the list of priorities.
 However, you need in-store marketing because:

 If you have a lower market share compared to your main competitors, then you are making less money, people don’t remember your brand or they just don’t engage with it.